fr0xk/Scripts/Markdown/dcf.md

 ## Summary

 In summary, discounted cash flow is a powerful tool that investors can use to determine the present value of a company by forecasting its future cash flows and discounting them by a certain rate.
+Price is what you pay, value is what you get.
+A good company, a great company or a junk company - it doesn’t matter as long as either the balance sheet or cash flows are strong and the price paid is cheap enough